 What is the Tax Rebate Under Section 87A of Income Tax Act?

 The Income Tax Act of 1961 offers several provisions that provide tax relief to individuals to lower their tax liabilities.
 One such provision is Section 87A of the Income Tax Act.
-Individuals can enjoy a tax rebate under Section 87A when they earn a net taxable income within ₹ 5,00,000 in a given financial year.
-Eligible candidates can claim a tax rebate of up to ₹ 12,500 or the total tax payable in an assessment year, or whichever is lower (before adding cess).
+Individuals can enjoy a tax rebate under Section 87A when they earn a net taxable income up to the specified amount as fixed under both the old and new tax regimes.

 What Are the Eligibility Criteria to Avail Tax Rebate Under Section 87A?